lijingwang/lijingwang.github.io/_pages/opportunities.md

 - MS or BS degrees in earth sciences, hydrology, hydrogeology, environmental science, geology, geophysics, environmental engineering, climate science, data science, or other related fields.
 - Experience in scientific programming (e.g., Python, Matlab, R, Julia).
-- Experience in machine learning, hydrologic modeling (e.g., MODFLOW, ATS-Amanzi, ParFlow), Bayesian statistics (e.g., Bayes' Rule, Markov chain Monte Carlo), geostatistics, or field experiences in hydrology is highly desirable.
+- Experience in machine learning, hydrologic modeling (e.g., MODFLOW, ATS-Amanzi, ParFlow), Bayesian statistics (e.g., Bayes' Rule, Markov chain Monte Carlo), geostatistics, or field work in geophysics/hydrology is highly desirable.
-- MS or BS degrees in earth sciences, hydrology, hydrogeology, environmental science, geology, geophysics, environmental engineering, climate science, data science or other related fields.
-- Have experience in scientific programming (i.e. Python/Matlab/R/Julia).
-- Highly desirable experience in machine learning, hydrologic modeling (i.e. MODFLOW/ATS-Amanzi/ParFlow),  Bayesian statistics (i.e. Bayes' Rule, Markov chain Monte Carlo), Geostatistics or field experiences in hydrology.

-However, technical skills are not required to join the group.
-Motivation and a willingness to learn are often the keys to success.
+However, technical skills and publications are not required to join the group.
+Curiosity and diligence are the keys to success.

 ### How to Apply